vicanso/pingap/README.md

 ## Auto restart

-Watch the configurations, if one of them changes, graceful restart pingap. `autoreload` means if only the upstream and location configurations are updated, they will take effect immediately without restarting.
+Watch the configurations, if one of them changes, graceful restart pingap. `autoreload` means if only the upstream and location configurations are updated, they will take effect about 10s without restarting.

 ```bash
 RUST_LOG=INFO pingap -c=/opt/pingap/conf \